 Beat egg whites until firm but not dry- Fold whites into the chocolate batter-

 Place 3 layers of parchment paper on counter top, draw around the cake pan with a pencil then cut out with scissors- Cut some straight pieces to use for the pan sides.
 Line pans.

 Evenly distribute the batter into cake pans.
-I add 1 or 2 scoops of cake batter to each cake pan until all three
+I add 1 or 2 scoops of cake batter to each cake pan until all three are evenly filled.

 They will look a bit empty- but don’t worry-

 Bake @ 350 for 25 minutes (a little less time in a convection oven).